Distributed Black-box Attack: Do Not Overestimate Black-box Attacks: Introduction

 \section{Introduction}

-Image classification refers to the task of labelling input images by choosing from a set of pre-defined labels.
-Today, image classification models are widely used in real-world applications and often achieve more than 90\% top-5 accuracy.
-For instance, Google Cloud Vision provides pre-trained image classification models as APIs, which allows users to send images to the cloud and receive classification results without any knowledge of the underlying model.
-This is particularly useful for Internet of Things (IoT) edge devices that may not have enough computational resources to deploy deep learning models themselves, but that can still obtain classification results by sending requests to cloud APIs.
+Image classification models are widely used in real-world applications , often achieving top-5 accuracy exceeding 90\%.
+Cloud-based image classification services, such as Google Cloud Vision, offer pre-trained models as APIs, allowing users to classify images by sending requests to cloud servers.
+This is useful for IoT devices that lack the computational power to run deep learning models locally.

-Image classification cloud services are, however, vulnerable to black-box adversarial attacks.
-Black-box attacks generate human-unperceivable perturbations with the goal of fooling image classification models into making incorrect classifications.
-Even without access to model structure and weights, black-box attacks can achieve success rates of more than 95\% using only 1,000 queries \cite{bhambri2019survey}.
-While these results have raised concerns over the security of image classification cloud services, it should be noted that prior research has generated adversarial images \emph{offline} on local models (rather than \emph{online} on cloud servers) and then sent the generated images to cloud services.
+However, image classification cloud services are vulnerable to black-box adversarial attacks, which generate imperceptible perturbations on input images to mislead classification models.
+Although prior research has shown that black-box attacks can achieve higher than 95\% success rates with only 1,000 queries without access to model structure and weights \citep{bhambri2019survey}, most research generates adversarial images \textbf{offline} on local models (see Fig.\ref{fig:local}) rather than \textbf{online} on cloud APIs (see Fig. \ref{fig:cloudapi}), thereby inadvertently exploits information that is unavailable for cloud-based black-box models.
+The actual efficiency of online black-box attacks against cloud services remains unclear.

-Generally, it is more challenging to implement online black-box attacks than offline black-box attacks.
-A local model utilizing a GPU can respond to more than 100 queries per second, whereas it would typically take $0.5-2$s to receive a single response from an API server.
-Hence, prior research in this area often underestimates the time required to launch online black-box attacks against models in the cloud, and will prove ineffective or slow if applied to cloud APIs.
-For an online black-box attack to be a real threat, it needs to be both time efficient and achieve a high success rate.